kusamanetwork/userguide/docs/try/staking.md

 ### Can I nominate multiple validators?

 Yes.
 Validators are selected via the Phragmen Method.
-You can think of this is a version of "approval voting" - you can approve or zero, one, or multiple validators (although of course, if you do not nominate any validators, you are not nominating and thus will not receive any rewards).
+You can think of this is a version of "approval voting" - you can approve zero, one, or multiple validators (although of course, if you do not nominate any validators, you are not nominating and thus will not receive any rewards).

 For a more in-depth explanation of Phragmen, please see the [Polkadot Wiki Phragmen](https://wiki.polkadot.network/en/latest/polkadot/learn/phragmen/) page.